 2 Rand Gold Coin | South Africa

-The Rand Refinery is the inventor of the standard 1oz investment gold coin.
-With the launch of the Krugerrand in 1969 it sill produces the most known gold coin in the world today.
+The Rand Refinery was the inventor of the standard 1oz investment gold coin.
+With the launch of the Krugerrand in 1969 it still produces the most well-known gold coin in the world today.

 Gold Coins and Bars: VAT free acc. to $25 UStG

 Silver Coins and Coin bars: Margin scheme taxed acc. to §25 UStG, displayed price inclusive of all taxes.
 No separate VAT on invoice.

 2 Rand gold coins were minted from 1961 to 1983 in South Africa.
 They are exactly the same 22k alloy as the Krugerrand and therefore have good scratch resistance.

 Produced by the South African mint, the design of the 2 Rand Gold coin portrays the early history of South Africa.
 South African Gold coins are some of the most popular and most recognized gold coins in the world.